TechCollabov/Collabov/SUPABASE_CONFIG.md

 **Location:** Supabase Dashboard > Authentication > Settings > Email Auth

-**Configuration:**
+**Current Configuration:**
-- **Enable email confirmations:** Can be enabled or disabled
+- **Enable email confirmations:** DISABLED
-  - If **ENABLED**: Users must verify their email before they can sign in
-  - If **DISABLED**: Users can sign in immediately after signup
+  - Users can sign in immediately after signup

-**Current Implementation:** The app supports both modes.
-When email verification is enabled:
-- Users receive a verification email after signup
+  - No email verification required
-- Profile records are created automatically via database trigger
+  - Profiles are created automatically during signup

-- Users must verify their email before signing in
-- Clear error messages guide users through the process
+**Note:** If you want to enable email verification in the future, additional code changes will be required to support the email confirmation flow.

 ### 2. Redirect URL Configuration